Parwezsabba/1.new/README.md

 # 1.new
-this is  my first repository
+This is  my first repository
+Author - Sabba salim